most aggressive dog breeds

 16. Boxer

-Boxer as the most aggressive dog breedsBoxers are headstrong and lean dogs who have very high energy, and they're often ranked as one of the most aggressive breeds for that particular reason.
+Boxer as the most aggressive dog breedsBoxers are headstrong and lean dogs with very high energy, and they're often ranked as one of the most aggressive breeds for that particular reason.

 They were bred as hunting dogs and also used during World War 1 for guarding.

-The Boxer is another protective breed and will thrive when trained and exercised properly.
+The Boxer is another protective breed and will thrive properly trained and exercised.

-The bite of a boxer can cause serious injury, which is why they need ample exercise and something to keep them busy with all the time.
+A boxer's bite can cause serious injury, which is why they need ample exercise and something to keep them busy.

 17. Great Dane

-Great Dane as the most aggressive dog breedsOn the lower end of the spectrum in terms of dog aggression, Great Danes are generally known as gentle giants and they're even highly recommended as best apartment dogs.
+Great Dane as the most aggressive dog breedsOn the lower end of the spectrum regarding dog aggression, Great Danes are generally known as gentle giants, and they're even highly recommended as best apartment dogs.

 But that's only when your Great Dane is trained properly.

-Often, the Great Dane is seen as dangerous due to their large size but they are unlikely to bite.
+Due to its large size, the Great Dane is often seen as dangerous, but it is unlikely to bite.

 18. Bull Mastiff